Most fitness myths are harmless, but some can keep you from getting the best out of exercise, or at least slow your progress.

 It’s not unusual to feel slightly sore when you start working out, or when undertaking a new form of exercise.
 Exercising to the point of feeling pain, however, will do you more harm than good.
 Pain indicates that something is wrong.
 If you hurt when exercising, ease off.
 If the pain persists, stop.

-An injury could put you out of action, slowing your progress, and exercising while injured is unwise.
-Doing so could make the injury worse and further delay your progress.
+It’s unwise to exercise while injured.
+Doing so could make the injury worse and further delay your progression.

 1) Carbs make you fat

 Carbs get a bad rap that is undeserved.
 The reality is that they are a valuable component of a healthy diet.
 It’s calories that make us fat.
-If you eat a lot of “bad” carbs, increasing your calorie intake beyond what is needed, you will gain weight.
+If you eat a lot of “bad” carbs and in doing so take in more calories than you need, you will gain weight.
 The key is to eat “good” carbs and restrict your intake of simple carbs.

 Complex carbs, including, whole grains and vegetables are nutritious, filling, and they contain fiber.
 These are regarded as being healthy, or good carbs.
 Simple carbs, such as sugars and highly processed starchy foods, contain empty calories and almost no nutrients.
 These so-called bad carbs should be kept to a minimum.